albbaous/Dissertation/README.md

 #### Divide and Conquer

 - Genomes were split into 11 subdirectories, 10 of which contained 25 genomes and 1 of which had 8.
-This was done using the script directory.sh
+This was done using the script ``directory.sh``

-- directory.sh created 11 directories labelled directory_1, directory_2 and so on
+- ``directory.sh`` created 11 directories labelled directory_1, directory_2 and so on

-#### Next, fibonacci_directories.sh:
+#### Next, ``fibonacci_directories.sh``:

+- Not quite like the fibonacci sequence, but name is memorable

 - Copied the contents of directory_1 to a new directory called A.

 - Copied the contents of directories_1 and directory_2 to a new directory called B.

 - Copied the contents of directories_1,_2, and_3 to a new directory called C.

-- Overall, this script creates a series of output directories and populates them with the cumulative contents of the corresponding source directories (created by directory.sh)
+- Overall, this script creates a series of output directories and populates them with the cumulative contents of the corresponding source directories (created by ``directory.sh``)

 - This means that Roary could be run in parallel in each directory (A-K), to spot which files were failing it